RanaHamedAbuZeid/DEPI_IBM_Data_Science_Final_Project/README.md

 ## Project Overview

-This repository contains the final project files for the **Rental Website** project named **"Roni"**, which involves applying machine learning techniques to analyze and predict customer data.
-The goal is to build models using Random Forest and XGBoost classifiers, handle imbalanced data, and perform feature selection.
+  This repository contains the final project files for the **Lumpy Skin Disease Forecasting** project.
+The project applies machine learning techniques to predict the occurrence of **Lumpy Skin Disease** based on meteorological and geospatial features.
+The goal is to build models using Random Forest and XGBoost classifiers, handle imbalanced data, and perform feature selection to improve predictive accuracy.

 ## Project Structure

 The repository contains the following important files:

+- **`presentation.pptx`**: A comprehensive presentation that outlines the entire data science life cycle followed during the project, including data preprocessing, model building, evaluation, and insights.
+It highlights key methodologies, challenges faced, solutions implemented, and final outcomes in a visually engaging format for easy understanding by both technical and non-technical audiences.

 - **`ML_report.docx`**: This document contains the detailed machine learning report, including model evaluation, performance metrics, and hyperparameter tuning results.